mahumz/DataScience_Capstone/README.md

 dataset from (https://www.zillow.com/research/data/) according to neighborhood, so that it's easy for us to check the rent data neighborhood wise.
 I am using only the narrowed down information that I could source from the website.
 I have cleaned the dataset.
+The data set can be found in my repository here Neighborhoods_VA.csv.
 The formula I will be using will tell us which neighborhood is good to open a new halal restaurant.

+### Libraries used:
+Pandas
+Numpy
+bs4 Beautiful Soup
+geopy Nominatim
+os
+Folium
+requests
+matplotlib.pyplot
+matplotlib.cm
+matplotlib.colors
+matplotlib
+re
+csv
+%matplotlib inline

 ### Methodology:
    Narrowing down aspects to compare and consider not all